amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 2. Sorting algorithms (WIP)

 # Roadmap
+- [ ] Refactor LinkedList.remove().
+It's doing to much maybe it can be refactor in terms of removeByPosition and indexOf
 - [ ] Use comparators on BST in case node's values are not just numbers but also objects.

 # Troubleshooting